kuhyeon11/kuhyeon11.github.io/_posts/2024-08-27-ghost_restaurant.md

 Each oven can cook some foods.
 Pizza, Cake, Bread and Pie. <br />
 Also, we can make special food.
 If we insert input 5, we can name a food. <br />
 All variables in this functions are mutexed too. <br />
-This multi-threading function, so the stack is allocated and managed separately. <br />
+This is a multi-threaded function, so the stack is allocated and managed separately. <br />
 Cooking is managed by start_routine function. <br />
 We can insert cooking time, and the remaining time can be checked in 1 second increments. <br />
-If one cook is over, then the list of cooking is moved to front. <br />
+When one cooking process is finished, the list of cooking items is shifted forward. <br />
 <br />

 - start_routine